 1. “Writers Got Talent”—a Page 1 Critique Fest (State Suite).
 This is a chance to get your first page read (anonymously — no bylines given) with attending agents commenting on what was liked or not liked about the submission.

-2. Elevating Your Work: How to Create Children’s Books That Are Not Just Entertaining, but Transformative.
+2. Elevating Your Work: How to Create Children’s Books That Are Not Just Entertaining, but Transformative (Governor 1).
 Discover how to create books that will impact children in a lasting way while embracing the transformative power of your work.

-3. How to Sell a Nonfiction Book.
-This session is completely devoted to nonfiction that is not memoir.
+3. How to Sell a Nonfiction Book (Governor 2).
+This session is completely devoted to nonfiction.
 So if you are trying to create an awesome nonfiction book proposal, this presentation is for you.

 BLOCK FOUR: 2:45 – 3:45

-1. Three Laws and Ten Pages: How to Use Newtonian Physics to Add Momentum to Your Fiction.
+1. Three Laws and Ten Pages: How to Use Newtonian Physics to Add Momentum to Your Fiction (Governor 1).
 In this session, we’re going to throw rules out the window and, using Newton’s Laws of Motion, reframe the beginning of your book in a way that won’t stifle your creativity but will keep your readers clamoring for more.

-2. Improve Your Writing And Deepen Your Characters With the Craft of Empathy.
+2. Improve Your Writing And Deepen Your Characters With the Craft of Empathy (Governor 2).
 In this class, we will discuss the ways that writing with empathy in mind can help us create complex and believable characters, and we will discuss the power of writing your younger self with empathy.

 (What you see here is a quick layout of the day’s events.
 See a full layout of the day’s sessions, with detailed descriptions, on the official Schedule Page here.)